shakeelmohamed/shakeelmohamed.github.io/_project_notes.md

 This teaser video documents my setup process for the midterm prototype installation.<br>
 <br>
 <iframe src="https://www.youtube.com/embed/41Fk9HTuJwU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen="" style="aspect-ratio: 16 / 9; width: 100%;" class=""></iframe><br>
-This is a longer form presentation covering the theory, concept, setup, and execution of the installation.<br>
+This is a longer form presentation covering the theory, concept, setup, and execution of the installation.<br><br>
+{image 19}<br>
+The scale of this project was critical to give the viewer an immersive experience.
+Once I saw the setup with 8ft tall boards, I knew I was onto something special.<br>

 <br>{image 7}<br>
 Research and inspiration.<br>